Mapua-Nani/LaravelExpenseManager/README.md

 - [Robust background job processing](https://laravel.com/docs/queues).
 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

+## Installation

+Just clone the project to anywhere in your computer.

+Rename .env.example to .env
+composer install
+php artisan key:generate
+php artisan migrate --seed

+php artisan serve

+Now you are done.

+If the design is broken,
+run npm install && npm run dev

+php artisan serve and open the project on the browser.

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## Learning Laravel